madelinelui/madelinelui.github.io/index.md

 ### Correlation between Voice Pitch and Perceived Competence

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/madelinelui/corr_voicepitch-competence/)

+If you heard a deep voice speaking, what would you deduce about their competence?
+Now, think of a high-pitched voice.
+How would you perceive this person's competence?

 Using the data from the Mahrholz et al. 2018 study, we investigated the correlation between voice pitch and their perceived competence in female and male speakers.
 I conducted the analysis on R, performing a student's t-test, power analysis and Pearson's correlation test.